confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ### 1. Create two streams

-In the ksqlDB CLI create two new streams, both streams will store their order id in ROWKEY:
+In the ksqlDB CLI create two new streams.
+Both streams will store their order id in ROWKEY:

 ```sql